PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

-Table~\ref{tab:tab_2} summarizes the performance of nine leading LLMs under both single-agent and multi-agent systems.
+Table~\ref{tab:tab_2} summarizes the performance of nine leading LLMs under both single- and multi-agent workflows.
 Gemini~2.5~Pro achieves the best overall results in both settings, yet a substantial performance gap persists between all LLM-based agents and the Ph.D. expert baseline.
-Across all settings, performance consistently degrades from easy to hard tasks and from multiple-choice to open-ended formats, reflecting the growing challenges posed by increased reasoning and synthesis requirements.
-Moreover, closed-source LLMs generally outperform open-source counterparts across most metrics.
-Slow-thinking LLMs (with long chain-of-thought) achieve higher accuracy than fast-thinking ones, likely due to their implicit task decomposition and tool planning during thinking.
-Notably, the multi-agent system typically yields improvements in both accuracy and tool-use efficiency, suggesting that agent collaboration supports more effective coordination and division of reasoning labor.
-However, most agents still exhibit poor planning: they invoke tools far more often than needed, leading to low average efficiency.
-This inefficiency highlights fundamental limitations in current LLMs' ability in multi-step reasoning, tool selection, and execution control in complex scientific problem-solving.
+Performance consistently degrades in harder tasks and open-ended formats due to increased reasoning demands.
+Moreover, proprietary LLMs generally outperform open-source counterparts across most metrics.
+LLMs with deep thinking ability achieve higher accuracy than non-thinking ones, as the reasoning process enables implicit task decomposition and intermediate tool planning.
+While multi-agent workflows improve accuracy and efficiency by enabling collaborative reasoning and labor division, most agents still lack planning efficiency, often invoking tools far more than necessary.
+Additionally, Figure~\ref{fig:fig_4} illustrates a positive correlation between accuracy and IRT estimation.
+Nevertheless, taking Claude 3.5 Sonnet as an example, its varied difficulty resilience shows that high accuracy does not strictly guarantee stability on complex tasks, underscoring the importance of implicit capability assessment.